|Village Council Action for Civil War

 Aff: Firestone, Dorwart, Smith, Myers, Shultz, Cowan, Pritchard; Nays: none

-appropriate the sum of Two Thousand Dollars in money, the sum to be included I the Borough levy for
+the sum of Two Thousand Dollars in money, the sum to be included I the Borough levy for this year

-this year and raised by taxation, and as raised to be equitably distributed toward maintaining the
+and raised by taxation, and as raised to be equitably distributed toward maintaining the families of

-families of men who have or may volunteer in companies organizing in said under the present
+men who have or may volunteer in companies organizing in said under the present government call

-government call for troops.
-Said money to be distributed as aforesaid by said council or a committee
+for troops.
+Said money to be distributed as aforesaid by said council or a committee by them

 Resolved that a committee be appointed to wait upon the Trustees of Center Township and request